molenathyhoangxuannguyen/Binary-Addition/README.md

 # [L07: Binary Addition](https://docs.google.com/document/d/1rOxBrFifkuemZBPvCbzykaGYSfOBPXEOsOnQdRglk_g/edit?usp=sharing)

-## This lab is designed to give you familiarity with an important aspect
+## This lab is designed to give the familiarity with an important aspect
 ## of binary arithmetic, namely adding 1 or incrementing which sometimes
 ## results in the propagation of a carry through the bits.

-### Starter files have been provided for you in C++

 ### Thy H. Nguyen
 ### Authors of lab and stubs: Mario Nakazawa and Jan Pearce, Berea College